-The Old Testament is clear that we are to love our neighbours as ourselves.
+The Bible is clear that we are to love our neighbours as ourselves.
 A scholar asked Jesus the obvious question that flows from this command: “Who is my neighbour?”
 Jesus’ response to the question, in the parable of the Good Samaritan, makes it clear that our neighbours are not only those who are like us—people who look like us and who share our values and beliefs.
 Our neighbours are those people who need our care and love.

 Please give to Anglican Aid’s End of Financial Year Appeal and care for our neighbours in need.